 When your ink is brand new, it is essentially a large open wound.
-This wound needs to be cared for extremely well for the first 2-3 weeks following on from your tattoo session, otherwise it will be prone to infection, irritation and poor healing.
+This wound needs to be cared for extremely well from the very start of the healing process, and for the next 2-3 weeks following on from your tattooing session, otherwise it could be left prone to infection, irritation and poor healing.
 This is where aftercare lotion is extremely helpful.

 Tattoo Ointments – These products are generally only used for the first few days of healing.
 Ointments usually contain a more concentrated dosage of vitamins used to help the skin heal and to help close the wound up as quickly as possible during the initial healing stages.

 While very helpful in the earlier stages of healing, it’s not advisable to use ointments on your tattoo for any longer than the first 2-3 days of healing as they are generally quite thick and oily (and most are petroleum-based).
 Even on lighter applications, the thick oily texture can smother a wound and prevent it from ‘breathing’ optimally.
 Tattoos need to extract elements (like oxygen) from the air in order for healing to continue.

 The main components of most tattoo ointments are vitamins A and D. These specific vitamins are used by the skin/body for a large number of different biological reasons – the most important reason in this case being the efficient healing of traumatized skin (which of course happens when getting a new tattoo).

 Tattoo Lotions, Creams and Moisturizers – These products can either be used after you’ve finished using ointments, or can be used instead of ointments as soon as you’ve gotten your new tattoo.
 Unlike ointments, tattoo lotions and creams can be used throughout the whole aftercare process, until the skin has healed completely.